Living-Observatory/Data-Processing/README.md

 - Go to the [issues page](https://github.com/Tidmarsh-Restoration/Data-Processing/issues)
 - Click on "**New Issue**"
 - Fill out required fields for the dataset
+- Add relevant lables to the issue if appropriate
 - Move the issue into the "**On Deck**" column in the [data workflow](https://github.com/Tidmarsh-Restoration/Data-Processing/projects/1) page

 ### 2. Clean and reformat the data according your lab group's standards